marcus-almeida/dgii-serverless-service/README.md

 # serverless-dgii-service

-Serverless framework template for AWS Lambda based REST service that provides DGII RNC lookup operations.
+Serverless framework template for AWS Lambda based REST service that provides DGII RNC and NCF lookup operations.
 RNCs (Registro Nacional del Contribuyente) are Dominican Republic's taxpayer registration numbers.
+NCFs (Número de Comprobante Fiscal) are used to number invoices for the purposes of tax reporting.
 They are managed by Dominican Republic tax office DGII (Dirección General de Impuestos Internos).

 ## Quick Start